kylejones200/psis_4700_applied_ai/webslides/advanced_The-Future-of-AI-Workflows.md

 ## The Present: Model Context Protocol (MCP)

-MCP allows systems to exchange context and tools directly.
+MCP allows systems to exchange context and tools directly
-No heavy middleware.
+No heavy middleware
 Models can "talk" to databases, apps, and agents through a shared protocol

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.